 Chase Sapphire Reserve vs. Amex Platinum highlights

-Both of these travel credit cards come with flexible rewards programs and an array of important travel perks but they’re not exactly created equally in a traditional sense.
+Both of these travel credit cards come with flexible rewards programs and an array of important travel perks, but they’re not necessarily equal.
 We dove into the details of each of the card’s major benefits to see which one stands out the most in each category, and here’s what we found.

-If you look at it from a straight value perspective, the Chase Sapphire Reserve is the clear winner.
-But it’s worth noting the Amex Platinum gives you an extra three months to hit your spend requirement, and it also comes with 10X points on eligible purchases at U.S. gas stations and U.S. supermarkets (up to $15,000 in combined purchases) during your first six months of card membership.
+If you look at it from a straight value perspective, the Amex Platinum is the clear winner.
+Plus, Amex Platinum gives you an extra three months to hit your spend requirement and comes with 10X points on eligible purchases on the card at restaurants worldwide and when you Shop Small in the U.S. (on up to $25,000 in combined purchases) during your first six months of Card Membership.

 Which card earns the most?